plblum/jivs/README.md

   }
 }
 ```
-When consumed by the user interface, we want to leave the business logic untouched,
+When consumed by the user interface, we want to leave the business rules untouched,
-and provide form-specific modifications.
+and provide form-specific modifications such as to text.
 So the form should subclass
 the model's rules class and implement `IAdaptModelRulesToForm` with at minimum an empty
 `adaptToForm()` method.